-Ion-compliance issue Rectification and/or penalty Use of generic enrolment start and end dates for unit of competency PQS must ensure that the enrolment activity start and end dates reflect the actual start and end date of the training for each unit of competency.
-Data must be resubmitted to the department with actual/correct start and end dates.
-Co-contribution fees PQS are required to report the total co-contribution fees charged and ollected for each unit of competency in which a student enrols.
-Iote: If the VET activity data submission by a PQS shows that a fee was ollected and at audit there is no evidence of fee collection, this shall be leemed PQS non-compliance and the department will recover monies paid or the applicable units of competency.
-Penalty is 20 per cent (20%) of funding paid to the PQS for all units of competency which do not indicate or incorrectly indicate co- contribution fees charged and collected by the PQS.
+PQS must ensure that the enrolment activity start and end dates reflect the Data must be resubmitted to the 5 department with actual/correct start and end dates.
+PQS are required to report the total co-contribution fees charged and collected for each unit of competency in which a student enrols.
+Note: If the VET activity data submission by a PQS shows that a fee was collected and at audit there is no evidence of fee collection, this shall be deemed PQS non-compliance and the department will recover monies paid for the applicable units of competency.
+Penalty is 20 per cent (20%) of funding paid to the PQS for all units of competency which do not indicate or incorrectly indicate co-contribution fees charged and collected by the PQS.
 This includes PQS not complying with all requirements regarding the payment, collection and retention of fees as detailed in Appendix 1.
-Concessional status PQS are required to report whether a student is eligible for a concession i.e. student meets evidence criteria at enrolment for concessional status).
-Penalty is 20 per cent (20%) of funding paid to the PQS for all units of competency which do not indicate or incorrectly indicate concessional status of the student. ncorrect use of outcome codes All outcome codes must comply with the AVETMIS standard and lepartmental requirements.
-The following should be noted: A 30 outcome (competency not achieved/fail) must only be reported where the student has attempted all of the requirements for the assessment and has been assessed as not competent, or as not satisfying one or more of the requirements for the unit of competency or module.
-A 40 outcome (withdrawn/discontinued) is reported when the student has engaged in some learning activity and has withdrawn before completing all assessment criteria.
-A 51 outcome (RPL - granted) involves the assessment of the previously unrecognised skills and knowledge an individual has achieved outside the formal education and training system.
-RPL is an assessment process (rather than a training process) that assesses the individual's non-formal and informal learning.
-This assessment determines the extent to which the individual has achieved the required learning outcomes, competency outcomes or standards for entry to and/or partial or total completion of a qualification.
-Sufficient evidence must be collected and retained demonstrating that a student is competent against all the assessment criteria in a unit of competency (see PQS Compliance Audit Evidence Guide for Pre-gualified Suppliers 2016-17).
+PQS are required to report whether a student is eligible for a concession (i.e. student meets evidence criteria at enrolment for concessional status).
+Penalty is 20 per cent (20%) of funding paid to the PQS for all units of competency which do not indicate or incorrectly indicate concessional status of the student.
+All outcome codes must comply with the AVETMIS standard and departmental requirements.
+The following should be noted: A 30 outcome (competency not achieved/fail) must only be reported.
 Data must be resubmitted to the department with correct outcome codes; all overpayments made to the PQS will be repaid to the department.
-A 60 outcome (credit transfer) is training credit for a unit of competency or module previously completed by a student and includes granted application for mutual recognition.
-Under the Standards for Registered Training Organisations 2015 , an RTO must recognise Australian Qualifications Framework VET qualifications, VET statements of attainment or record of results issued by any other RTO.
-Credit transfers cannot be reported as RPL.
-A 65 outcome code - Transitional Gap Training - is only to be reported where a student is transitioning from a superseded qualification into a new qualification or previously completed competencies have been superseded, and the new competencies do not directly map, therefore necessitating additional delivery to address the variance in the new